It is widely acknowledged that being in a relationship with a drug addict is remarkably challenging.

 1) Stop trying to fix your loved one and accept that you have no control over the actions of anyone with an addiction

 You only have control over yourself.
-When someone is abusing substances to the point of dependence and addiction, their brain undergoes changes to structure and function.
+When someone is abusing substances to the point of dependence and addiction, their brain undergoes changes in structure and function.
 Once you grasp the concept that the actions of your addicted loved one may be almost impulsive rather than selfish or careless, you’ll be better positioned to meaningfully help your loved one.

 Don’t confuse this with not helping your loved one get the right treatment, though.
 This should be your underlying goal, and this route offers the best chance of sustained recovery.